edenluzon5/Travel-Assistant/PROMPT_ENGINEERING.md

 ## 8. Prompt Chaining with Context Memory

-To maintain context across turns, we used a **prompt chaining architecture**:
+To maintain context across turns, I used a **prompt chaining architecture**:

 - Each message is processed through:
   1. Classification